 Add the drained pasta to the pan and mix well, then add the cheese/egg mixture and stir rapidly with tongs or chopsticks to coat the pasta and make the sauce.
 The residual heat in the pan and pasta will cook the eggs without scrambling them, just make sure to keep stirring as it thickens.
 If the sauce is thicker than you like, add some reserved pasta water to thin it out, mixing well.

 Serve in warm bowls.
 Garnish if you like with more cheese or pepper.
 I often don’t because I just want to eat is as quickly as I can.

 * I keep all most of my pasta water and use it for things like starting soups, making pizza dough (use it instead of water and salt), or drinking as a broth with a splash of olive oil and some hot pepper flakes.

 Here are the usual ways I play around with this basic recipe:

 to make it richer, use 2 whole eggs and 6 yolks, reserving the whites to make meringues, pavlova, etc.try a pepper blend instead of plain pepper, like Pierre Poivre

 And a few stranger things (that are also delicious but which may alarm purists):

 This is a great recipe for practicing the technique of making an egg sauce in a pan.
-Here’s another recipe (actually the first one I did at La Boîte!), that uses the same method and includes vegetables and other spices.
+Here’s another recipe (actually the first one I did for La Boîte!), that uses the same method and includes vegetables and other spices.

 Usually there are no leftovers.
 But if so, don’t despair.
 I’ve never liked reheated carbonara, but it’s awesome if you chop it up a bit, crisp it up in a pan, then add some more eggs and scramble.
-Or mix the pasta with croutons, sauteéd onion, and eggs and make a frittata.
+Or mix the pasta with croutons, sauteéd onion, and eggs, and make a frittata.